New to St. John’s?

 Children are always welcome to worship at all our services, especially our 9:30 Family Service on the Second Sunday of each month, which is specifically designed with young children in mind.
 Be sure to look for books to borrow in the back of the church.
 In addition, there are “Scribble Pads for Little Episcopalians” and booklets in the pews which children can write in and color as the service progresses.

-Childcare is available for children 3 years old and younger starting from 8:30 a.m. in our church nursery if you prefer to worship without your child present.
+Childcare is available for children 3 years old and younger starting from 9:15 a.m. in our church nursery if you prefer to worship without your child present.
 On first and third through fifth Sundays of the month, most children age 3 and older attend Sunday School.
-Youth 5th – 8th grade attend Breakfast Club.
-High school youth, as young adults, are encouraged to worship with their families.
+Youth 6th – 12th grade attend Eagle’s Nest.

 During the Service

 Towards the middle of the service, one of the clergy will present a sermon, which usually lasts around 10 minutes.
-(During the 9:30 children's service on first Sundays of the month, we hear a Children's sermon, with all the children coming to the front of the church for an interactive, 4-5 minute lesson.)
+(During the 9:30 children's service on Second Sundays of the month, we hear a Children's sermon, with all the children coming to the front of the church for a 4-5 minute lesson.)